maksimTrs/WebQA2/README.md

 # WebQA Test Automation Framework

-A test automation framework built with Kotlin, featuring both UI and API testing capabilities.
+A test automation framework built with Kotlin features UI and API testing capabilities.

 The framework uses TestNG for test execution, Selenium WebDriver for UI testing, and REST Assured for API testing.